With Gaye Hansen

 Students will learn how to make an accordion book and simple, effective origami books.
 They will progress to full instruction on a simple hard-covered journal including sewn signatures and the application of end papers and spine cloth.

 The main focus of the third day is the technique of Coptic or open-spine bookbinding, the oldest known book format.
 Students will learn about traditional techniques: hard covers, linen threads, cloth covers, end papers, and variations.

 Gaye Hansen is the maker of books of exceptional beauty that contain intriguing wonders.
-She has an extensive background in bookbinding and the textile arts and has taught our popular bookbinding courses for the last eight years.
-She is also a master weaver who has taught weaving workshops for over 30 years.
+She has an extensive background in bookbinding and the textile arts and has taught our popular bookbinding courses for over a decade.
+She is also a master weaver who has taught weaving workshops for more than 30 years.
 In 2002 she was chair of the Convergence Conference of the Hand Weavers Guild of America.
 She has also been active with the Vancouver Weavers and Spinners Guild and is author of five best-selling Canadian cookbooks.